 Rotom stared at me with an eager smile.

-Charizard was looking outside of an enormous set of windows that replaced an entire wall, reaching around the building, at the planes parked outside.
+Charizard was looking outside of an enormous set of windows that made up an entire wall, staring at the planes parked outside.

 All of us looked at her, surprised by her outburst.

 “Gary and June!
 You both already paid for your flight!
 Earlier this morning!”
 The pretty woman looked up at us brightly.
 “You don’t need to pay again.
 But you do need to board this plane, immediately!”